soorajtom/lwip-hurd-doc/Files/port/netif/hurdtunif.c.md

 * A copy of the `pbuf` is made.
 * The interface mutex lock is set.
-* If the pbuff chain is longer than 128, the oldest pbuff is dequeued and freed.
+* If the pbuf chain is longer than 128, the oldest pbuf is dequeued and freed.
-* The new pbuff is enqueued.
+* The new pbuf is enqueued.
 * If the `read_blocked` is set on the interface, it is set to 0 and the pthread conditions `read` and `select` are set to unblock using [`pthread_cond_broadcast`](https://linux.die.net/man/3/pthread_cond_broadcast).
 * The interface mutex lock is unset.